FarronF/limerick-council-meetings/meetings/2023/01/23-Full Meeting of Limerick City and County Council/Minutes - Statutory Budget Meeting of Limerick City and County Council - 25th November 2022.md

 While he noted the proposed increase in commercial rates, the impact on small and medium

-enterprises will be offset for many businesses with an increase in the Small and Medium--- 28
+enterprises will be offset for many businesses with an increase in the Small and Medium
+---
+28

 Business Enterprise Support Scheme.
 This is because the proposed commercial rate increase